khepin/KhepinYamlFixturesBundle/README.md

 This bundles provides you with a way to use YAML based fixtures for Symfony2 and Doctrine2.
 It currently works with either Doctrine ORM or Doctrine MongoDB ODM.
+Other backend are not implemented yet but can be implemented very easily.

 **Travic CI status:** [![Build Status](https://secure.travis-ci.org/khepin/KhepinYamlFixturesBundle.png?branch=master)](http://travis-ci.org/khepin/KhepinYamlFixturesBundle)